Alternatives to cable tv

 The greatest difference in between cable television and satellite is availability.
 Cable television is readily available only in neighborhoods where the carrier can run a cable into your home.
 Satellite is readily available anywhere you can put an antenna that can “see” among the satellite provider’s satellites in orbit (this does need a line of sight to that satellite).
 In many metro locations, cable television is a viable option and worth comparing to satellite.
 In most backwoods, satellite is the only choice, since cable isn’t readily available.

-Whether you establish your satellite dish in a metropolitan, suburban or rural setup, a clear line of website to the satellite from the dish is an outright must.
+Whether you establish your satellite in a metropolitan, suburban or rural setup, a clear line of website to the satellite from the is an outright must.
 In many cases, trees or other structures may partly obscure that line of sight, and will have an unfavorable result on signal quality.
 That can be especially vexing when the weather gets bad, and high winds move trees into the line of sight when they’re not normally a problem.
-Make certain to obtain the dish situated with the clearest feasible view to the satellite, to lessen the results of weather or blockages, periodic or otherwise.
+Make certain to obtain the situated with the clearest feasible view to the satellite, to lessen the results of weather or blockages, periodic or otherwise.

 How does HDTV compare from satellite and cable providers?